stac-utils/pystac-client/docs/usage.rst

 over results:

 * :meth:`ItemSearch.get_item_collections <pystac_client.ItemSearch.item_collections>`:
-  iterates over *pages* of results, yielding an :class:`~pystac.ItemCollection` for each page of results.
+  an iterable over *pages* of results, yielding an :class:`~pystac.ItemCollection` for each page of results.
-* :meth:`ItemSearch.get_items <pystac_client.ItemSearch.items>`: iterate over
+* :meth:`ItemSearch.get_items <pystac_client.ItemSearch.items>`: an iterable over
-  individual results, yielding a :class:`pystac.Item` instance for all items that match the search criteria.
+  individual Item objects, yielding a :class:`pystac.Item` instance for Item that matches the search criteria.

 In addition three additional convenience methods are provided:

 * :meth:`ItemSearch.matched <pystac_client.ItemSearch.matched>`: returns the number
-  of hits (items) for this search.
+  of hits (items) for this search if the API supports the STAC API Context Extension.
   Not all APIs support returning a total count, in which case a warning will be issued.
 * :meth:`ItemSearch.get_all_items <pystac_client.ItemSearch.get_all_items>`: Rather
   than return an iterator, this function will